davidlee80/spirv/README.md

 ### Install

-    go get github.com/jteeuwen/spirv
+    go get github.com/jteeuwen/spirv/...

 ### Usage

 By itself, this package is not very useful.
-All it does is decode SPIR-V binary into a typed data structure and vice-versa.
+All it does is decode SPIR-V binary into sets of 32-bit words data structure and vice-versa.
 It is intended as a tool to facilitate the creation of SPIR-V debugging tools, compilers, and whatever else you may require.

-Here is a quick sample on how to decode a module from a file.
+Here is an sample on how to decode a module from a file.

-	var module spirv.Module

-	// First we need to define the supported instruction set.
-	// We can call spirv.BindDefault to load up all default instructions. var lib spirv.InstructionSet
-	v99.Bind(&lib)
+The `Decode` methods return either a `Header` or a `[]uint32` slice, representing an individual instruction.

 	// Create a decoder.
-	dec := spirv.NewDecoder(fd, lib)
+	dec := spirv.NewDecoder(fd)
-	err := dec.DecodeModule(&module)
+	header, err := dec.DecodeHeader()
 	...

+	for {
+		instruction, err := dec.DecodeInstruction()
+		...
+	}

 And the same to encode a module to a file:

-	var module spirv.Module
+	var hdr spirv.Header
 	...

-	var lib spirv.InstructionSet
-	v99.Bind(&lib)

-	enc := spirv.NewEncoder(fd, lib)
+	enc := spirv.NewEncoder(fd)
-	err := enc.EncodeModule(&module)
+	err := enc.EncodeHeader(hdr)
 	...

+	for _, data := instructions {
+		err := enc.EncodeInstruction(data)
+		...
+	}

+The various sub packages in this repository provide some higher level abstractions which may be more useful.

 ### License